UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

 The account adapter
 -------------------

+The app provides an adapter that you can use to customize behavior for Accounts.
+By default, the app uses :class:`~anvil_consortium_manager.adapters.default.DefaultAccountAdapter`.

+The default adapter provides the following settings and behaviors:

+- ``list_table_class``: an attribute set to the class of the table used to display accounts in the `AccountList` view.
+The default is :class:`anvil_consortium_manager.tables.AccountTable`.

 The workspace adapter
 ---------------------

 The app provides an adapter that you can use to provide extra, customized data about a workspace.
-By default, the app uses :class:`~anvil_consortium_manager.adapter.DefaultWorkspaceAdapter`.
+By default, the app uses :class:`~anvil_consortium_manager.adapters.default.DefaultWorkspaceAdapter`.
 The default ``workspace_data_model`` specified in this adapter has no fields other than those provided by :class:`~anvil_consortium_manager.models.BaseWorkspaceData`.
 This section describes how to store additional information about a workspace by setting up a custom adapter.